reponseashimwe/dqn-atari/README.md

 2. **Long-term Planning Matters**: High gamma (0.99) was crucial for Breakout, where successful gameplay requires planning several steps ahead.

-3. **Batch Size is Critical**: Increasing batch size from 32 to 128 improved performance by 30%, demonstrating the importance of stable gradient estimates.
+3. **Batch Size is Critical**: Increasing batch size from 32 to 256 improved performance by 48% (from 5.4 to 8.0), demonstrating that very large batches are essential for stable Atari training.
+The progression 32→128→256 showed consistent improvements.

 4. **Exploration Balance**: Too much exploration (slow epsilon decay) can hurt performance once the agent has learned effective strategies.

+5. **Learning Rate and Batch Size Synergy**: The winning configuration demonstrates that larger batch sizes enable faster learning rates.
+Set 10 (lr=2e-4, batch=256) outperformed Set 6 (lr=1e-4, batch=256) because the large batch provided enough stability to support the faster learning rate.
+However, Set 7 (lr=5e-5, batch=256) was too slow, showing that both extremes should be avoided.

 ## Video Demonstration